When is The Politician season 2 released on Netflix? Cast, plot and trailer

 Season two will observe Payton 4 years after the occasions of season one as he runs for Senate in New York towards complacent democratic candidate Senator Standish (Judith Mild).

-Alice has dedicated to managing Payton’s marketing campaign, having found, through Astrid, that Standish is in a three-way marriage, a scandal that they are going to use to harm her possibilities of re-election.

-What they don’t know but, nonetheless, is that the senator has signed on to run for vp below a preferred and good-looking younger candidate from Texas.
-She has bought loads of causes to battle soiled, too…
+What they don’t know but, nonetheless, is that the senator has signed on to run for vice chairman underneath a well-liked and good-looking younger candidate from Texas.
+She has bought loads of causes to combat soiled, too…

 Add Comment